-Once you have a website set up for your fitness business, what happens next?
-How do we turn your website visitors into prospects and paying members?
+Once you design your fitness business website, what happens next?
+How do you turn your website visitors into prospects and paying members?

 First, your website needs to have a goal.
 Think about what you want your website visitors to do once they land on your website.
-What primary action do you want your website visitors to take?
+What primary action do you want them to take?

-One example of a website goal might be getting new visitors to contact you so that you can provide them with more information about your services.
-Another goal could be targeting new members and getting them signed up for a free trial offer.
+One example of a website goal might be getting new visitors to contact you so you can give them more information about your services.
+Another goal could be getting new members signed up for a free trial offer.
 Or maybe you want current members to sign up for a monthly membership.

-Once you have a clear objective of how you want your website visitors to act, the next step is letting your website visitors know as well.
-And the way you communicate what you want your website visitors to do while on your website is through a call-to-action (CTA).
+Once you have a clear goal for how you want your website visitors to act, the next step is to let them know.
+You can communicate what you want your website visitors to do through a call-to-action (CTA).

 What is a Call-to-Action and Why is it Important?